-What Exactly Is An Eclipse?
+What Is An Eclipse?

 By definition, an eclipse occurs when one celestial body obscures the light from or to another celestial body.
-When we talk about eclipses, we’re referring specifically to the placements of the sun, earth, and moon, which align several times a year to form both solar eclipses or lunar eclipses.
+When we talk about eclipses, we’re referring specifically to the placements of the sun, Earth, and moon, which align several times a year to form both solar eclipses or lunar eclipses.
 Eclipses take place when either a new or full moon aligns perfectly with the ecliptic, which is the sun’s apparent path through the sky.

 How Often Do Eclipses Happen?

 Eclipses will keep occurring in this same set of zodiac signs for about two years at a time, and sometimes eclipse series will temporarily overlap.
 The signs in which any given eclipse series take place within always correspond to the current zodiacal location of the North and South nodes.
-This means that every time the lunar nodes move into a new set of zodiac signs (which occurs approximately every year and a half), we’ll be in the midst of wrapping up one eclipse cycle and transitioning into a new one.
+This means that every time the lunar nodes move into a new set of zodiac signs — which occurs approximately every year and a half — we’ll be in the midst of wrapping up one eclipse cycle and transitioning into a new one.

 Solar eclipses often align with exciting new beginnings, twists of fate, and the arrival of unexpected updates.
-Lunar eclipses, on the other hand, are more likely to bring about sudden endings, culminations, or powerful changes of heart.
+Lunar eclipses, on the other hand, are more likely to bring about sudden endings, conclusions, or powerful changes of heart.
 Either way, the fast-paced events of an eclipse — however rocky and disorienting — help us to let go of what’s no longer serving us and embrace the truth, which allows us to move forward in a more spiritually aligned way.

 Because eclipses are known for being chaotic and change-filled periods in astrology, they’re also not a good time for the moon rituals, manifestations, or moonlight crystal charging sessions that we might do during a regular new or full moon.
-Eclipse energy can be volatile and unstable, as it tends to shake things up quickly — so instead of trying to set our own intentions during these periods, it’s best to simply listen to the universe and stay open to the realizations and events that are unfolding in your life.
+Eclipse energy can be volatile and unstable, as it tends to shake things up quickly.
+Instead of trying to set our own intentions during these periods, it’s best to simply listen to the universe and stay open to the realizations and events that are unfolding in your life.
 Everything happens for a reason during eclipse season, so pay attention to what comes up.

 While eclipses can certainly be periods of turmoil, they’re not to be feared or dreaded.
 Rapid growth always comes with growing pains — and after we complete any given eclipse cycle, we’ll find that we’ve come out the other side much stronger and more aware.